Updated: March 24, 2026

 - Reception and analysis fee: €95

-Portugal’s D7 Visa, also known as the passive income or retirement visa, is attractive to retirees and individuals with passive income who are seeking to retire or reside in Portugal.
-Passive income can include sources such as pensions, intellectual property, real estate investments, or other financial equity.
+The Portuguese D7 Visa, also known as the Portugal Retirement Visa or Passive Income Visa, is attractive to retirees and individuals with passive income who are seeking to retire or reside in Portugal.
+Passive monthly income can include sources such as pensions, intellectual property, real estate investments, rental income, or other financial equity.

-- Visa validity: initially two years, renewable for another two years
+- Visa validity: At the start two years, which you can renew for another two years

 - Application fee: €90